fcapuano/homeassistant_petkit_repository/README.md

 Picture feature is supported for feeders with camera.
 Video feature is not supported yet. it's planned for a future release.

+> [!NOTE]
+> Picture feature does not require an active Care+ subscription. \
+> Video feature will require an active Care+ subscription.

 <a href=""><img src="https://raw.githubusercontent.com/Jezza34000/homeassistant_petkit/refs/heads/master/images/last_event.png">

 ### Feeders :